 Location.
 29° 39.605′ N, 103° 10.409′ W. Marker is in Big Bend National Park, Texas, in Brewster County.
 Marker is on U.S. 385.
+Marker is in parking lot to entrance to Persimmon Gap ranger station.
 Touch for map.
-Marker is in parking lot to entrance to Persimmon Gap ranger station.
 Marker is in this post office area: Marathon TX 79842, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 6 miles of this marker, measured as the crow flies.
 Double Mills (approx. 5.8 miles away); The U.S. Army Camel Experiment (approx. 5.8 miles away).